Skip to main content

 SEG export payments

-The Smart Export Guarantee pays you for excess electricity exported to the grid — typically 5p–15p per kWh, depending on the tariff you choose.
+The Smart Export Guarantee pays you for excess electricity exported to the grid, typically around 13p per kWh and up to 15p on the best tariffs, depending on the tariff you choose.

 0% VAT until March 2027